-Hold/Flush/Inhibit.
-HOFLXI1-0 (bits 1 and 0)
+Hold/Transmit Inhibit.
+HOLD/XMTINH (bit 1)

-The FORMAC Plus HOFLXI pin can be programmed to perform either of three functions: it can provide a suspend/resume function for the chip (i.e. HOLD); a receive frame flush function; or it can provide an unconditional transmit-inhibit function.
-Which of these functions is selected depends upon the state of the HOFLXI bits, as follows:
+The FORMAC Plus HOLD/XMTINH pin can be programmed to perform either of two functions: it can provide a suspend/resume function for the chip (i.e. HOLD); or it can provide an unconditional transmit-inhibit function (i.e. XMTINH).
+Which of these two functions is selected depends upon the state of the HOLD/XMTINH bit.